Skip to main content

 File Location

-Data providers host their signal catalog at:
+Data providers host their published signal definitions at:

 https://your-domain.com/.well-known/adagents.json